kjappelbaum/pyepal/docs/background.rst

 How do the hyperparameters influence the algorithm?
 -----------------------------------------------------

-To test the influence of hyperameter settings we ran one step of the algorithm on the `Binh-Korn testfunction <https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_multi-objective_optimization>`_.
+To test the influence of hyperparameter settings we ran one step of the algorithm on the `Binh-Korn test function <https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_multi-objective_optimization>`_.

 We model every objective seperately with a Matérn-3/2 kernel, leave :math:`\delta=0.05` fixed and vary :math:`\epsilon` and :math:`\beta_\mathrm{scale}`.

 We find that increasing :math:`\epsilon` speeds up the algorithm, but gives us a sparser Pareto frontier.
-Similarily, :math:`\beta_\mathrm{scale}` speeds up the algorithm by scaling the size of the hyperrectangles.
+Similarly, :math:`\beta_\mathrm{scale}` speeds up the algorithm by scaling the size of the hyperrectangles.

 .. image::  _static/hyperparameter_illustration_delta_001.png
   :width: 600
   :alt: Influence of hyperparameter settings on the PAL algorithm.

-As shown in the figure below, :math:`\beta` depends on :math:`\delta` and scaling beta down will drastically reduce the size of the uncertainity rectangles and in this way influence the convergence behavior.
+As shown in the figure below, :math:`\beta` depends on :math:`\delta` and scaling beta down will drastically reduce the size of the uncertainty rectangles and in this way influence the convergence behavior.

 .. image:: _static/beta.png
     :width: 600